MRC Equipment Panel: member vacancies

 • increase the ratio of mid-career to later-career members

-• ensure a strong representation for basic research across all boards and panels
+• ensure a strong representation for basic research across all panels

 • include industry researchers, representatives from MRC’s major investments and international members as appropriate